oblinger/HookAnchorApp/logs/ideas/_Ideas_Brain/Brain/2015.00 - EOC/Archive/2009.05  End Of Man Book/Book Snipits.md

 The two problems here is that the intention originates elsewhere, and that the behavior is trivally modelable.
 Both are fixed through learning.
 DEFINE:  Interestingly Self Aware: (internally)  Intention generating.
 Not modelable.
 Self rewriting in neutral environment.

-[[This said, I am not claiming that it is intrinsically impossible to hand code an interestingly self aware system.
+{[This said, I am not claiming that it is intrinsically impossible to hand code an interestingly self aware system.

 Example of learning